Now that Boy Scouts will admit girls, the competition is on

 BSA has not responded to a request for comment about Garcia's statement.

 But don't expect changes from the Girl Scouts any time soon.
 In the interest of maintaining safe spaces for girls, boys will still not be welcome, Lopes and other GSUSA members said.
 The group will keep relying on feedback from girls to shape programming, just as it has always done.
+Anyone gay or straight can join, Lopes said, and the group considers transgender girls on a case-by-case basis.

 "It won't force us to do anything different.
 We are constantly looking at our programming and talking to girls.
 We change things if they don't work," said Sue Else, CEO of Girl Scouts of Historic Georgia, which includes Savannah, birthplace of the Girl Scouts.